jhastrovio/Pers-MS-OpenAI/docs/api_examples.md

 # API Examples

+_All LLM/AI (RAG, chat, file_search, etc.) is accessed via OpenAI (openai Python SDK, Responses API).
+Azure is not used for LLM/AI—only for Microsoft Graph and related infrastructure._

-_This document will track open and completed action items for the Personal MS Assistant project._ # Personal MS ChatGPT – API Examples
+_This document will track open and completed action items for the Pers MS Open AI project._ # Pers MS Open AI – API Examples

 Version: 10 May 2025